Redemption Assist

 Possible reasons:

-- You did not perform selection or other operations on the redemption code, so the plugin had no opportunity to read the text;
+- You did not perform selection or copy operations on the redemption code, so the plugin had no opportunity to read the text;

-- The redemption code is not a standard 32-character string, or it contains spaces or special characters that prevent identification;
+- The redemption code is not a standard 32-character string, or it contains spaces or special characters, making it unrecognizable;

 - The browser or other plugins restrict script execution or clipboard access (e.g., extreme incognito mode, certain security plugin blocks).

-- Confirm that "Redemption Assist" is enabled in the All API Hub settings;
+- Confirm that "Redemption Assist" is enabled in All API Hub settings;

 - Retry in a common desktop browser (Chrome / Edge / Firefox);

-- If still ineffective, you can provide site screenshots and debugging information in the repository Issues for feedback.
+- If still ineffective, you can provide feedback in the repository Issues with a site screenshot and debugging information.

-- The Redemption Assist logic is executed only within the local browser and will not upload account information or redemption codes to third-party servers;
+- The Redemption Assist logic is executed only within the local browser and does not upload account information or redemption codes to third-party servers;

 - All API requests are sent directly to the corresponding aggregate site;

-- It is recommended to use it in conjunction with the browser's own password and privacy protection strategies, such as browser password management and privacy mode.
+- It is recommended to use it in conjunction with the browser's own password and privacy protection policies, such as browser password management, privacy mode, etc.